André Bauler

 André Bauler (born 5 February 1964) is a Luxembourgish politician of the Democratic Party (DP).
 He has served as a member of the Chamber of Deputies from the North constituency since 2009, except for a brief stint as Secretary of State for Education and Research from December 2013 to March 2014.
+He became Vice President of the Chamber in 2026, following the retirement of party colleague Fernand Etgen.

 Education and Academic Background

 After completing his secondary education at the Lycée classique de Diekirch from 1976 to 1983, Bauler pursued higher education at the Centre Universitaire de Luxembourg in 1984 and at the Catholic University of Louvain from 1985 to 1987.
 He earned a degree in economics in 1987.

 Professional career

 Bauler worked as a professor of economics and social sciences from 1990 to 2009.

 Political career

 Local Politics

-A member of the DP since 1993, Bauler first served as a member of the communal council of Erpeldange-sur-Sûre from 2005 to 2007.
+A member of the DP since 1993, Bauler first served as a member of the communal council of Erpeldange (Note: The commune was renamed Erpeldange-sur-Sûre in 2014 through a bill introduced by Bauler.) from 2005 to 2007.
 He then served as Chief Alderman from 2007 to 2011 and later became mayor from 2011 to 2013, a position he held until his appointment to the government.